cabadol/epnoi-collector/README.md

-For more details about Epnoi system see: https://github.com/fitash/epnoi/wiki
+For more details about Epnoi see: https://github.com/fitash/epnoi/wiki

 # Epnoi-Collector